Carbon-12: Hoyle state

-The Hoyle state is an excited, spinless, resonant state of carbon-12.
+The Hoyle state is an excited, spin-0, resonant state of carbon-12.
 It is produced via the triple-alpha process and was predicted to exist by Fred Hoyle in 1954.
-The existence of the 7.7 MeV resonance Hoyle state is essential for the nucleosynthesis of carbon in helium-burning stars and predicts an amount of carbon production in a stellar environment which matches observations.
+The existence of this 7.7 MeV resonance is essential for the nucleosynthesis of carbon in helium-burning stars and predicts an amount of carbon production which matches observations.
 The existence of the Hoyle state has been confirmed experimentally, but its precise properties are still being investigated.

 The Hoyle state is populated when a helium-4 nucleus fuses with a beryllium-8 nucleus in a high-temperature (108 K) environment with densely concentrated (105 g/cm3) helium.
-This process must occur within 10−16 seconds as a consequence of the short half-life of 8Be.
-The Hoyle state also is a short-lived resonance with a half-life of 2.4×10^-16 seconds; it primarily decays back into its three constituent alpha particles, though 0.0413% of decays (or 1 in 2421.3) occur by internal conversion into the ground state of 12C.
+As a consequence of the short half-life of 8Be, two helium nuclei fusing into it must be followed within ~10−16 seconds by a third, forming carbon.
+The Hoyle state also is a short-lived resonance with a half-life of 2.4×10^-16 seconds; it primarily decays back into its three constituent alpha particles, though 0.0413% of decays (or 1 in 2421.3) occur by emission of gamma rays into the ground state of 12C.

 In 2011, an ab initio calculation of the low-lying states of carbon-12 found (in addition to the ground and excited spin-2 state) a resonance with all of the properties of the Hoyle state.

-Isotopic purification

-The isotopes of carbon can be separated in the form of carbon dioxide gas by cascaded chemical exchange reactions with amine carbamate.